SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

   If the floated element is too large for the rest of the row/line space, it wraps to the lext line/space.

 - when using percentage dimensions always think of the box-model and the present margins and padding of the elements

+- always think of the type of display formatting model floated are converted to automatically, since this is typically `block`, floated elements then have all the capabilities and limitations of block-level elements